Mr-VincentW/PhotoShow/docs/README.md

 # PhotoShow

-**PhotoShow** is a browser extension helping you view high-definition images by hovering mouse on image thumbnails, greatly improving your productivity.
+**PhotoShow** is a browser extension helping you view high-definition images by hovering mouse on image thumbnails, greatly improving your productivity and online-life experience.
 <br />
 <br />